-Class Hours 3

-Lab Hours 0

-Clinical Hours 0

-Work Experience 0

-Credit Hours 3

-This course introduces the ethics and legal framework of business.
-Contracts, negotiable instruments, the law of sales, torts, crimes, constitutional law, the Uniform Commercial Code, and the court systems are explained.
-Upon completion, students should be able to identify legal and ethical issues that arise in business descions and the laws that apply to them.
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 110, or ENG 111 Local Corequisites: None This course introduces the ethics and legal framework of business.
+Contracts, negotiable instruments, the law of sales, torts, crimes, constitutional law, the Uniform of sales, torts, crimes, constitutional law, the Uniform Commercial Code, and the court systems are explained.
+Upon completion, students should be able to identify legal and ethical issues that arise in business decisions and the laws that apply to them.
 Competencies - Student Learning Outcomes

-- Identify the elements of a contract - 2.
-Describe the structure of the U.S. court system - 3.
-Identify laws, conditions and regulations in national and international work environments.
+- 1. Identify the elements of a contract - 2.
+Describe the structure of the U.S. court system - Identify laws, conditions and regulations in national and international work environments.